ylin36/machine-learning/california-sensus/notes.md

 ### 3.3 Choose ml type
 1. Supervised, unsupervised, or reinforcement learning?
     * supervised since we are labeling training examples
-2. Classification task, regresshion task, or something else?
+2. Classification task, regression task, or something else?
     * regression since we are predicting a value. univariate regression because we predict a single value. if we were predicting multiple values per district it would be multivariate regression.
 3. Batch learning, or online learning?
     * Batch will be chosen because there won't be a continuous flow of data.
 No need for rapid adjustment.